ddev/ddev/docs/content/users/usage/troubleshooting.md

 nginx   5234     root   46u  IPv4  13913      0t0  TCP *:http (LISTEN)
 ```

-The `netstat -anv -p tcp` command can also be used:
+You can also use the `netstat -anv -p tcp` command to examine processes running on specific ports:

 ```
 sudo netstat -anv -p tcp | egrep 'Proto|(\*\.(80|443))'